47degrees/sbt-dependencies/README.md

 ## SBT Tasks

-* `showDependencyUpdates`: Shows the dependency updates
+* `depShowDependencyUpdates`: Shows the dependency updates
-* `updateDependencyIssues`: Iterates over each dependency update and creates a new GitHub Issue for that dependency.
+* `depUpdateDependencyIssues`: Iterates over each dependency update and creates a new GitHub Issue for that dependency.
 If there is already an open issue for that dependency just updates it.
 The body of the issue contains the `patch`, `minor` and `major` versions available for that library.

 ## Travis configuration